-- (a) USA Cycling National Team - (b) Regional Team - (c) Composite Team - (i) To eligible to be part of a composite team, riders should have a letter of release from the club/team listed on their license. - 1F3.
+- 1F3.
 Cycling clubs and Teams may register with USA Cycling on an annual basis.
 Club or team registration requires the paying of an annual fee described in the Schedule of Fees. - (a) Registered clubs and teams are prohibited from using names, inscriptions, or publicity that may tend to confuse the distinction between them and National Teams of USA Cycling.
 Terms such as "National" and "USA" generally lead to such confusion.
-Only Registered clubs and teams may be named after a commercial organization. - (b) Registered clubs and teams may use the USA Cycling emblem on club or team stationery and clothing provided that the identity of the club or team appears more prominently than the USA Cycling emblem and that the stationery shows no commercial sponsorship.
+Only Registered clubs and teams may be named after a commercial organization.

+- (b) Registered clubs and teams may use the current USA Cycling logo on club or team stationery and clothing provided that the identity of the club or team appears more prominently than the USA Cycling emblem and that the stationery shows no commercial sponsorship.
 Other uses of the USA Cycling emblem require special permission from the USA Cycling. - (c) Only registered clubs and teams may have clothing bearing commercial sponsorship in addition to the manufacturer's logo and club name.